qkzk/fm/development.md

 - hex colors can be used in config file.
 - click on right pane while previewing a tree moves there.
 - Display keybindings sorted by alphabetical order with `$ fm --keybinds`
+- Google drive.
+Navigate, download, upload file to google drive once configured.
+See the readme for more details.

 #### Changelog